|How compiled||Various surveys and third party data|

 Additional information on the annual estimates for trade in goods BoP adjustments, and extra services detail, is published in the Pink Book.

-Normally, when figures are being prepared for the Pink Book, estimates for the past 4 complete years are reassessed in the annual cycle.
-Trade in goods estimates are considered to be based on 1 of the most accurate data sources available and therefore exempt from balancing adjustments, whereas some of the complexities surrounding the measurement of trade in services mean this may have more adjustments when set in context with the other components used to measure the economy.
+Normally, when figures are being prepared for the Pink Book, estimates for the past four complete years are reassessed in the annual cycle.
+Trade in goods estimates are considered to be based on one of the most accurate data sources available and therefore exempt from balancing adjustments, whereas some of the complexities surrounding the measurement of trade in services mean this may have more adjustments when set in context with the other components used to measure the economy.
 Further information on the annual balancing process can be found within short guide to GDP.

 Additionally, production of the annual Blue Book and Pink Book datasets is the point at which methodological changes are usually incorporated into the accounts, with quarterly series created to reflect these changes.
 The national accounts methods committee decides whether revisions should be introduced and are subject to a standard process of quality assurance.